Everything you need to operate online as an e-resident is provided in the e-Residency kit – your digital ID card, a card reader and your PIN codes.

 Unfortunately, it is not currently possible to renew your document online.
 You will need to apply for a new document.
 Application is available here https://apply.gov.ee/ and the procedure is the same as it was when submitting the application for the first time.
 We would advise applying for a new document 2 months prior to the expiration of your current one.

-If you have any technical problems or questions, to which you did not find an answer here, please contact SK ID Solutions support by email email@example.com or through their page http://www.id.ee/?lang=en On the bottom right corner you can find the section “Ask for help”.
+If you have any technical problems or questions to which you did not find an answer here, please contact ID card technical support by email firstname.lastname@example.org or through their online inquiry form “Ask for help” on their page